-The diagram below shows a variation of the standard position triangle that first appeared in Sanskrit astronomical texts some time before the Twelfth Century.
+The diagram below shows a variation of the standard position triangle that first appeared in Sanskrit astronomical texts some time before the 12th century.
 The most famous of these is the सूर्यसिद्धान्त (Surya Siddhanta) or Theory of the Solar System.

 The Sanskrit word for bow is चाप (ca̅pa).
 It is also the name given to an arc of a circle.
 The Sanskrit word for bowstring is ज्या (jya̅).
 It is also the name given to a chord of a circle.
 At some point, Indian astronomers found that knowing the size of half a chord was more useful than knowing the size of a whole chord.
 Half a chord in Sanskrit is ज्या अर्ध (jya̅ ardh).
 This term became so popular that the modifier अर्ध (ardh) was dropped and the the word ज्या (jya̅) or the similar word जीव (ji̅va) came to mean half a chord all by itself.